 With the current COVID-19 situation, YC ran our Summer 2020 batch completely online.
-We're monitoring the situation and have not decided if the Winter 2021 batch will also take place online.
+The Winter 2021 batch will also take place online.
+Please see this announcement for details.
 We've left this article, which describes our normal in-person operation, unedited.
 For the most part, the batch activities remain the same, and we have simply moved all in-person meetings to video conference.

 Y Combinator runs two three-month funding cycles a year, one from January through March and one from June through August.

 We ask the founders of each startup we fund to move to the Bay Area for the duration of their cycle, during which we work intensively with them to get the company into the best shape possible.
 Each cycle culminates in an event called Demo Day, at which the startups present to an audience that now includes most of the world's top startup investors.

 During each cycle we host a dinner once a week at Y Combinator and invite some eminent person from the startup world to speak.

 It's a bit misleading to call these events "dinners" though, because they last half a day.
 People start to show up for dinners around 6 pm.
 We encourage founders to treat each dinner as a mini Demo Day and to show each other and us what they've built that week.
 We've found these weekly deadlines tend to push people to finish things in order to show them off.

 The time before dinner is a chance for founders to talk to one another and to us in an unstructured way.
 Dinner itself happens around 7:15.
 Everyone eats together at long white tables designed by our architect Kate Courteau.
 The general atmosphere is like a modernist version of an Oxford college dining hall, but without a high table.
 1.